Factor Calculator

 Questions and Answers

-What is a factor in math?
+What is a factor in number theory?

-Can this factor calculator handle negative numbers?
+Can this tool handle negative integers and zero?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.